 The University of Westminster Study Abroad social programme has been designed to give you a taste of key cultural and historic sites in London and the UK whilst having fun in exciting locations.
 You will join a Welcome Boat Party and a Gala Farewell Reception, and for a small fee, you will also be able to take part in activities during the semester.
 These will include weekend trips to places such as Edinburgh, day trips to locations like Stonehenge, theatre trips, walking tours of London, and guided visits to London's galleries and museums (many of which are free).

 The University has several cafes and a large music venue.
 They also have their own online social network site, "Connect," to help you meet students with similar interests.

-During the semester, you have the option to apply for a room in one of five halls of residence
+During the semester, you have the option to apply for a room in one of three halls of residence:

 - Marylebone Hall

-During the summer, you can choose to stay in our Halls of Residence at either Wigram House or Furnival House.
-You will pay one price for the tuition/housing
+During the summer, you can choose to stay in our Halls of Residence at either Marylebone Hall or Alexander Fleming Hall.
+You will pay one price for the tuition/housing.

 The educational system in the United Kingdom differs considerably than the one in the United States.
 We strongly suggest you do independent research online regarding this, but here are some fast facts that you should keep in mind when applying:

 Foreign Entry Requirements